esm7/obsidian-vimrc-support/README.md

 ## Installation

-A PR is pending for this to be listed under the Obsidian community plugins.
-When approved, in Obsidian.md turn off Safe mode, then browse to this plugin.
+In the Obsidian.md settings under "Third-party plugin", turn off Safe mode, then browse to this plugin.

-Until then, and also later if preferred for some reason, you can install it manually: just copy `main.js` and `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-vimrc-support/`.
+Alternatively (and less recommended), you can install it manually: just copy `main.js` and `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-vimrc-support/`.

 ## Wishlist